-This brochure from NOD outlines tips for those who have sensory-related challenges.
-It reviews preparedness, warning and response planning, and related accommodations such as shelters for people with special needs.
+This brochure from NOD outlines disaster preparedness tips for those who have sensory-related challenges, including warning and response planning and learning more about shelters for people with special needs.

 Rehabilitation Engineering Research Center on Communication Enhancement. (n.d.).
 Disaster preparedness tips for emergency management personnel: Communication access for people with limited speech.
 Retrieved from http://aac-rerc.psu.edu/images/file/DPFirst%20respondersv_8for%20printing.pdf [PDF – 1.29 MB]

-This checklist and tip sheet provides general steps that emergency responders should take to prepare to meet the needs of individuals with limited speech.
-The tip sheet reviews different methods of augmentative and alternative communication, including speech-generating devices and personal communication displays.
+This tip sheet reviews different methods of augmentative and alternative communication, including speech-generating devices and personal communication displays.
+It provides helpful graphics and lists general steps that emergency responders should take to prepare to meet the needs of individuals with limited speech.

 U.S. Department of Justice.
 (2008).
 An ADA guide for local governments: Making community emergency preparedness and response programs accessible to people with disabilities.
 Retrieved from http://www.ada.gov/emergencyprepguide.htm

 This guide provides recommendations for local governments and agencies to use in making disaster response accessible to people with disabilities.
-The guide also provides recommendations for creating accessible shelters and training staff to deal with service animals, medications, and communication.
+The authors also list suggestions for creating accessible shelters and training staff to deal with service animals, medications, and communication.

 [ back to top ]